wp-plugins/cc-child-pages/readme.txt

 == Changelog ==

+= 1.28 =
+* Further improvements to integration when used with Video Thumbnails plugin

 = 1.27 =
 * Added the `siblings` parameter to show siblings of current page
 * Improved integration when used with Video Thumbnails plugin